 While a youth hockey hotel in suburban midwestern cities is NOT Lisbon, I hope it inspires you to sew wherever and whenever you want to!
 The tiny machine is light and easy to stash in my rolling bag, but if you’re driving, any machine you usually use will work fine (provided it’s not in a cabinet.)

 This vest is Butterick 6013 (vintage) featuring a vest, tee shirt, midi skirt, tee shirt dress and wide leg pants – all loose and oversized 1990s looks (that’s when I bought this pattern.)
-I shortened it about 5″ to high hip on me, and I originally cut an 18 but sized down later to a 14.
+I shortened it about 5″ to high hip on me, and I originally cut an 18 but sized down later to a 14 because Butterick, McCalls, et al tend to run large for most people.
+If you use your measurements to select a size, which is how you should do it you should double check the finished tissue pattern measurements by taking your tape measure to the tissue pieces (subtract seam allowances and hem allowances) to see how much ease you will have.
 I added ties to the front instead of letting the vest remain loose as per the pattern envelope.

 I sewed this different than the instructions, as I wanted it to be self lined.
 The construction order is this: